ceresisonline/touchup/README.md

 #### Known Issues:
 - The script can only be called using sudo
 - The built-in OMZ updater is currenty not working
-- Pacman doesn't show which packages are being updated.
-I highly recomend not using this on Arch.
+- Pacman and Yay don't show which packages are being updated.
+I highly recomend not using this script on Arch.
-- Support for dnf, yum, yay, & rpm will maybe be added in the future.
-For now this script can only utilize apm, apt-get, aptitude, betterdiscordctl, brew, cargo, flatpak, fwupdmgr, grub, libregaming, npm, pacman, pip3, snap, tldr, & zeek
+- Support for dnf, yum, & rpm will maybe be added in the future.
+For now this script can only utilize apm, apt-get, aptitude, betterdiscordctl, brew, cargo, flatpak, fwupdmgr, grub, libregaming, npm, pacman, pip3, snap, tldr, yay, & zeek